RAFAEL

 HOW I WORK

-1. Diagnose: Strategic listening to surface high-leverage opportunities.
+Strategic listening and research to surface high-leverage opportunities.

-3. Drive Momentum: creative outputs that move culture and business outcomes.
+Translating insights into creative that moves culture and business outcomes.

 If you’re looking to translate complexity into strategy, or align your brand’s ambition with how it moves in the world, I’d love to chat.